AnnexCloudSAP/SAP-Cloud-Commerce-2005/README.md

 - Support for SAP Commerce Fulfilment process incl.
 Annexcloud.com APIs for authorisation, capture, refund and void.
 - 3DS 2.0 (PSD2).
 In case of a non-frictionless interaction, where the user is required to enter additional information related to the Strong Customer Authentication (SCA).
 This is a hosted solution page provided by Annexcloud.com.
 - SAP Commerce Backoffice.
 The connector provides specific customisations for the backoffice to ease the administration, configuration and management of all the operations related to the integration with the Checkout.com payment solution.
-- SAP WCMS.
-The connector enables business users to add cards and APMs using CMS components.

 # Support
 Contact your Annexcloud.com team if you have any question, technical problem or feature request for the SAP Commerce Cloud Connector.